 Our goal is to operate our business with the utmost integrity and serve our customers, employees and shareholders in a way that is deserving of their support and trust.
-Social responsibility is one way we can follow through with this commitment.
+Social responsibility is one way we strive to follow through with this commitment.
 We actively pursue solutions to reduce our environmental impact, contribute to the communities we serve, and support the rights of workers who create our products.
-We believe that both transparency and collaboration are key to progress in all of these areas, and we disclose on our efforts in an annual Corporate Social Responsibility Report.
+We believe that both transparency and collaboration are key to progress in all of these areas, and we disclose our efforts in an annual Corporate Social Responsibility Report.
 More information can be found at nordstrom.com under Nordstrom Cares.
 We also continue to work with and learn from interested parties.
-For example, as a result of discussions with shareholders represented by Newground Social Investment, we have agreed to enhance the disclosure of our expenditures that relate to political and trade-association activities.
-Nordstrom does not use corporate funds to make contributions to support or oppose federal, state or local political parties, candidates, campaigns and/or ballot measures.
-Our statement on political activity may be accessed through our website at investor.nordstrom.com under Corporate Governance.
+The Company does not use corporate funds to make contributions to support or oppose federal, state or local political parties, candidates, campaigns and/or ballot measures.
+Our statement on Political Activity may be accessed through our website at investor.nordstrom.com under Corporate Governance.